fenimore/ghess/README.md

 - PGN import-export via `Board.LoadPgn()` and `Board.PgnString()`
 - FEN import-export via `Board.LoadFen()` and `Board.Position()`
 - Command Line interface.
-- Random game!
+- Simple AI

 # Search and Evaluate Features

 - Looks for all possible and valid moves via `Board.SearchForValid()`, which returns two `[]int` slices with the coordinates of possible origins and possible targets.
 The `Board` field `pieceMap` is a `map[int]string`; the aforementioned `int`s are keys for the standard notation coordinates.
 - Evaluation returns a score with a positive value for white advantage and negative value for black advantage.
 See the `evaluation.go` file for it's emerging api.
 There is also a `Board.MoveRandom()` method which passes in two `[]int` slices and `math/rand` chooses a move.
-- A MiniMax algorithm is in the works.
+- A MiniMax algorithm is a work in progress, but with it one can play a game against a rather low level opponent.

 ----